NEW ZEALAND CERTIFICATE IN SUPPORTING INDIVIDUALS WITH SPECIFIC LEARNING DISABILITIES

 60 credits at level 5

 This course is open to teachers and professionals working in related fields of health and education and aims to provide them with a framework to identify SLD, recognise their effects on the behaviour and learning of learners, and understand assessment and intervention principles.
 Remediation techniques will be provided and emphasis will be on development of individual intervention plans for one to one or small group delivery.
 The course includes 300 hours of lectures, reading, guided activities including 7 assignments over three terms.
-Cost: $1000
+Cost: $1000 in 2019

 The first 3 units are identical with the first 3 units of the New Zealand Certificate in Supporting Individuals with Specific Learning Disabilities, and will run concurrently, allowing for ease of transfer from one course to another if desired.